-Guinea-Bissau army officers claim ‘total control’ as gunshots rock capital
+Guinea-Bissau army officers say they have seized power, president arrested

 The results of Sunday’s presidential vote were expected to be announced on Thursday in the West African nation.
 The vote had pit incumbent President Umaro Sissoco Embalo against his primary challenger Fernando Dias.

-“The presidential palace is heavily guarded as we speak, surrounded by the presidential guard, and we have the military deployed,” Haque said.
+Guinea-Bissau has experienced several coups and attempted coups since it gained independence from Portugal in 1974.

-“What we know for sure is that the military is definitely in charge of the country today.”
+The legitimacy of this week’s election was called into question by civil society groups and other observers after the PAIGC was barred from running a presidential candidate, Haque reported.

-Guinea-Bissau has experienced several attempted coups since it gained independence from Portugal in 1974.
+“There was going to be a stalemate over who was going to win this [week’s] election, and that is when the military stepped in,” he said.

-Haque noted that the legitimacy of this week’s election was called into question by civil society groups and other observers after the main opposition party, the African Party for the Independence of Guinea and Cape Verde (PAIGC), was barred from running a presidential candidate.
+Both Embalo and Dias had already declared victory with little proof to support their claims.